Marie-glitch02/Hotel-data/README.md

----
-title: Cleaning data in R
+# Title: Cleaning data in R
----

 ## Background for this activity
 In this activity, I had a scenario, and focus on cleaning real data in R, will learn more about data cleaning functions and perform basic calculations to gain initial insights into your data.